murchandamus/bips/bip-update-process.md

 tests whether it is of interest to more people beside the author.
 After establishing that the idea may be of interest to the Bitcoin community, the author should work on drafting a BIP.

-It is highly recommended that a single BIP contain a single key proposal or new idea.
-The more focused the BIP, the more successful it tends to be.
+It is highly recommended that a single BIP contains only a single key proposal or new idea.
+The more focused a BIP, the more successful it tends to be.
 If in doubt, the BIP should be separated into several well-focused ones.
+Several related BIPs can be proposed in a single pull request if they only make sense in context of the others.

 ### Progression through BIP Statuses